 7. Fontana dei Quattro Fiumi (Fountain of the Four Rivers)

-A dove, olive branch and the Pope’s coat of arms can be found at the bottom of the fountain.
+A dove, an olive branch, and the Pope’s coat of arms can be found at the bottom of the fountain.

 8. Fontana di Nettuno (Neptune Fountain)

 Fontana di Nettuno is the second of the three fountains in Piazza Navona.
-This fountain was built in 1576 by Giacomo della Porto.
-The Neptune statues were added in the 19th century.
-The main figure of the fountain is the God of the Water Neptune.
+This fountain was built in 1576 by Giacomo Della Porto.
+Neptune statues were added in the 19th century.
+The main figure of the fountain is the God of Water, Neptune.
 Neptune is shown in battle with an octopus.